9:50pm Sep. 4, 2019 @Hilton Symphony I Room

 Celebrate the winter solstice and its warm traditions with a concert of original and traditional acoustic music.
-This season marks the 30th anniversary of the multi-platinum selling Winter Solstice album series originally released on Windham Hill Records.
-Label founder and Grammy-winning guitarist, Will Ackerman joins Grammy Award-nominated singer, fiddler, pianist, and songwriter Barbara Higbie and Grammy-nominated guitarist, composer Alex de Grassi with supporting musician, guitarist Todd Boston to lead a joyous holiday concert.
+This season marks the 35th anniversary of the multi-platinum selling Winter Solstice album series originally released on Windham Hill Records.
+Label founder and Grammy-winning guitarist, Will Ackerman joins Grammy Award-nominated singer, fiddler, pianist, and songwriter Barbara Higbie and composer Todd Boston, with special guest cellist Mia Pixley, to lead a joyous holiday concert.

 ABOUT WINDHAM HILL

 William Ackerman founded Windham Hill Records in Palo Alto in 1975.
 The label’s audiophile recordings were a run-away

 THE SHOW | California Dreamin’ to Hotel California.
 Songs & Stories.

 “Live From Laurel Canyon ~ Songs & Stories of American Folk Rock” is a 90-minute journey through a very special time in American popular music.
 A time when an entire generation of youth felt abandoned by their own culture and were searching for a sound that helped define them; a sound that shared the protest and awareness of folk music and the attitude and look of rock music.
 Join us as we follow these legendary artists and share stories on how they ended up in the Canyon and how this

 THE SWEET REMAINS is the unusual band on today’s music scene to be headed by 3 gifted singer-songwriters, each of whom contribute to the writing and 3-part harmonies that define the band’s sound.
 They are also the very rare independent band to claim over 38 MILLION Spotify plays world-wide (and counting).